ktorz-net/hacka-py/doc/tuto-decma-qlearning.md

 ## Prerequisite

-This tutorial suppose that you already performed the **Initiation to AI - tutorials** and specially the **Reinforcement Learning** tutorial.
+This tutorial suppose that you already performed the **Initiation Autonomous Systems - tutorials** and specially the **Reinforcement Learning** tutorial.
 You already confident with the notion of _Learning Rate_ and _Exploration/Exploitation Trade-off_.

 We will start from the `myPy421RLearner.py` to create our `myPy421QLearner.py`.